johnwright/diffa/release-notes/next.md

 ## New Features

-* [60] - Support for submitting inventories of entities
+* [60] - Experimental support for submitting inventories of entities
 * [??] -

 ## General Maintenance